apsz3/imogen/README.md

 # Upcoming Feature

-* @param to export local vars to be provided with CLI invocation
+* @param or `extern` to export local vars to be provided with CLI invocation or JSON specification
 * dependency graph between assets with caching and re-rendering only as needed
 * GUI for tweaking @param exports and displaying render
 * dynamic image sizes, where the final size of the asset is computed from the best fit of all its constituents